matter-labs/zinc/book/src/interpreter.md

 ## Output

-The interpreter outputs using the debug statements only.
+The interpreter outputs using the debug function only.